Bruna-Andelieri/hangmetal/README.md

 - [Font Art](https://fsymbols.com/text-art/) used for creat the HANGMETAL.
 - [ASCII ART](https://www.asciiworld.com/) used for the art in animations file.
+- [Table testing](https://www.tablesgenerator.com/markdown_tables#) used for generate a table for the README.
-- Inspired by this Youtube channels:
+- Inspired by these Youtube channels:
     - [Leonardo Alves](https://www.youtube.com/@LeonardoAlves-wf1tx)
     - [Kite](https://www.youtube.com/@KiteHQ)